apache/doris-website/versioned_docs/version-2.1/query-acceleration/tuning/tuning-plan/optimizing-table-schema.md

 This characteristic provides important insights into the design and later optimization of business system Schemas:

 1. While meeting the expression and computation needs of business systems, priority should be given to fixed-length types, avoiding the use of variable-length types;
 2. At the same time, low-precision types should be adopted instead of high-precision types.
 Specific practices include using BIGINT to replace VARCHAR or STRING type fields and using FLOAT / INT / BIGINT to replace DECIMAL type fields.
 Reasonable design and optimization of such field types will greatly enhance business computation efficiency, thereby improving system performance.

 :::tip

 When defining Schema types, follow the principle of prioritizing fixed-length and low-precision types.

 :::

 ## Summary

 In summary, a well-designed Schema can maximize the utilization of Doris's features, thereby significantly enhancing business performance.
 Conversely, a non-optimized Schema design may have a global negative impact on the business, such as causing data skew.
 Therefore, the initial Schema design optimization work is particularly important.

-For performance tuning, you can also refer to using [Colocate Group to optimize Join](../../../query-data/join#colocate-join).
-This document will provide detailed instructions on how to fully leverage Doris's features for performance optimization, offering strong support for improving your business performance.